camunda/camunda-bpm-examples/spring-boot-starter/example-invoice/README.md

 6. Adjust the `src/main/resorces/application.yaml` file according to your preferences.
 The default setup will use an embedded H2 instance.

-## Run the application and use Camunda BPM Platform
+## Run the application and use Camunda Platform

 You can build the application with `mvn clean install` and then run it with the `java -jar` command.
 You can also execute the application with `mvn spring-boot:run`.